datalad/datalad/docs/source/basics.rst

 All commands which operate with/on datasets (e.g., `install`, `uninstall`, etc.) have `dataset` argument (`-d` or `--dataset` in command line) which takes path to the dataset you want to operate on.
-If you specify dataset explicitly, then any relative path you provide as argument to the command will be taken relative to the top directory of that dataset.
-If no dataset argument is provided, relative paths are taken relative to current directory.
+If you specify a dataset explicitly, then any relative path you provide as an argument to the command will be taken relative to the top directory of that dataset.
+If no dataset argument is provided, relative paths are taken relative to the current directory.

 There are also some "shortcut" values for dataset argument you might find useful: